What Your Customer Churn Data Can Show You About Your Business?

 A decline in support tickets received by your customer service team is usually a positive sign.

-However, if you witness a sudden steep fall in the number of support tickets generated, don’t be delusional enough to believe everything is right.
+However, if you witness a sudden steep fall in the number of support tickets generated in your ticketing system, don’t be delusional enough to believe everything is right.
 There is a higher probability that customers lack the will to engage with your business.
 They have reached a point where they find your SaaS services beyond repairable, and hence, they do not try to fix the problem.
 This is a sign they're not likely to stick around for long.

 Behaviors Leading to Greater Churn Rate